 The G-vTAP agent is offered as a Debian (.deb) or Redhat Package Manager (.rpm) package.
-Refer to Install G-vTAP Agents on page 17.
+Refer to Install G-vTAP Agents on page 13.

 - G-vTAP Controller manages multiple G-vTAP agents and orchestrates the flow of mirrored traffic to GigaVUE V Series nodes.
-GigaVUE-FM uses one or more G-vTAP Controllers to communicate with the G-vTAP agents. - GigaVUE® V Series node is a visibility node that aggregates mirrored traffic from multiple G-vTAP agents.
+GigaVUE-FM uses one or more G-vTAP Controllers to communicate with the G-vTAP agents. - GigaVUE® V Series node is a visibility node that aggregates mirrored traffic from multiple GvTAP agents.
 It applies filters, manipulates the packets using GigaSMART applications, and distributes the optimized traffic to cloud-based tools or backhaul to on premise device or tools.
 GigaVUE Cloud Suite for AWS uses the standard IP GRE or VXLAN tunnels to deliver traffic to tool endpoints.

-Note: With G-vTAP version 1.6-1 IPSec can be used to establish a secure tunnel between G-vTAP agents and GigaVUE V Series nodes, especially in a centralized controller and GigaVUE V Series node configuration where cross VPC tunneling may be required to be encrypted (refer Table 2-1 on page 10).
+Note: With G-vTAP version 1.6-1 IPSec can be used to establish a secure tunnel between G-vTAP agents and GigaVUE V Series nodes, especially in a centralized controller and GigaVUE V Series node configuration where cross VPC tunneling may be required to be encrypted (refer Table 1: Configuration options for Controllers and Nodes on page 7).

-GigaVUE V Series Controller manages multiple GigaVUE V Series nodes and orchestrates the flow of traffic from GigaVUE V Series nodes to the monitoring tools.
+• GigaVUE V Series Controller manages multiple GigaVUE V Series nodes and orchestrates the flow of traffic from GigaVUE V Series nodes to the monitoring tools.
 GigaVUE-FM uses one or more GigaVUE V Series Controllers to communicate with the GigaVUE V Series nodes.